• Home

 Java Chip Frappuccino

-Add 2 tablespoons of chocolate sauce and a handful of mini chocolate chips to the blender.
-The chips blend in and create small chocolate flecks throughout.
+Put 2 tablespoons of chocolate sauce and a handful of mini chocolate chips in the blender.
+The mini chips get mixed in and you will have tiny flecks of chocolate throughout.
+Finally top with the whipped cream and some mocha drizzle.

 White Chocolate Mocha Frappuccino

-Replace the caramel sauce with 2–3 tablespoons of white chocolate sauce or melted white chocolate chips.
-Torani makes a white chocolate sauce that’s easy to find and works well here.
+You can swap the caramel sauce for 2-3 tablespoons of white chocolate sauce or melted white chocolate chips.
+A great option for this is Torani White Chocolate Sauce, which should be easy to find.\

 Cinnamon Dolce Frappuccino

-Add 1 tablespoon of cinnamon dolce syrup (or make your own with brown sugar, water, and cinnamon) along with a pinch of cinnamon directly in the blender.
-Top with whipped cream and a cinnamon sugar sprinkle.
+Put 1 tablespoon of your choice cinnamon dolce syrup (or make your own with brown sugar, water, and cinnamon) and a dash of cinnamon right in the blender.
+Add whipped cream and a sprinkle of cinnamon sugar on top.

 No-Coffee Frappuccino (Crème Base)